-Interest income, net consists primarily of interest received on cash and cash equivalents and investments in commercial bank-issued certificates of deposit.
+Interest income, net consists primarily of interest received on cash and cash equivalents, investments in commercial bank-issued certificates of deposit and US Treasury bills.
 Prior to April 30, 2007, most of our cash, cash equivalents and bank-issued certificates of deposit resulted from the remaining proceeds of our October 2003 offering on the AIM market.
 On April 30, 2007, we completed our initial public offering in the United States, which produced net proceeds of \$89.9 million.
-Total cash, cash equivalents and certificates of deposit were \$115.9 million as of April 30, 2007, \$32.4 million as of April 30, 2006 and \$38.8 million as of April 30, 2005.
-We anticipate that our interest income will increase significantly in the near term as a result of the investment of the proceeds from our United States offering.
+Total cash, cash equivalents, certificates of deposit and long-term investments were \$101.1 million as of April 30, 2008, \$115.9 million as of April 30, 2007 and \$32.4 million as of April 30, 2006.
+Interest income in fiscal 2008 increased significantly over prior years due to the increase in invested cash.